sunil-2000/coherenceBoost/README.md

 ### Potential Reason for LAMBADA Accuracy Discrepencies

-The gpt models on hugging face have parameter counts that are slightly different from the reported number of parameters the gpt2 models in the paper (e.g., gpt2-small 125M (paper) vs 124M(hugging face), gpt2-large 760M (paper) vs 774M (hugging face)).
+The GPT-2 models on hugging face have parameter counts that are slightly different from the reported number of parameters the GPT2 models have in the paper (e.g., GPT-2-small 125M (paper) vs 124M (hugging face), GPT-2-large 760M (paper) vs 774M (hugging face)).